 Most people don’t know that Jeff taught a class every semester he was at BYU, usually a Book of Mormon class.
 He said it kept him close to the life of both faculty members and students.
 He loved it.
 It energized him.
 Most of the long-term, close student associations he had as president came from regular contact with those students in those classes.

 He loved the time with his associates in the administration.
-Some of the most wonderful memories I have are the nights we I the all went to the temple together to start each semester.
+Some of the most wonderful memories I have are the nights we all went to the temple together to start each semester.
 Then we would come back to the president’s home for a bowl of soup and fresh cornbread, or some such snack.
 Those were wonderful nights, wonderful days.
 I am so sorry that not every university has a temple and gospel principles to unite it, to bind its president to the administrators and faculty and students.
 Jeff always said Provo is as Nauvoo was originally planned to be—an LDS community with a temple and a university at its center.
 A temple and a university!
 That was the ideal city of Zion for Joseph Smith, and it was the ideal city of Zion for Jeffrey Holland.

 Of course two of my husband’s most enduring, long-term contributions were made off campus—the building of the Jerusalem Center for Near Eastern Studies and the publication of the five-volume Encyclopedia of Mormonism by the Macmillan Publishing Company.
 No book could do justice to what Jeff went through getting the Jerusalem Center built, but someday perhaps that story will be told.
 From such threatening and difficult beginnings, it has become one of the must-see attractions in the Holy Land.
 And it has blessed thousands of students’ lives.
 He loves that building and what it represents.
 To him it is an integral part of what BYU is saying to the world about Christ and the prophets.
 For all of its challenge, the success of the Center is one of the true joys of his BYU years.